 - Large-Type bright display.
 Visible at night or without glasses

 Let me start by saying YES!
 This machine makes an absolutely fantastic cup of coffee.
 The flavor is up there with machines costing two or three times as much, and along-side the “better” brewing methods as well.
-The price does show it, at about $140.
+The price does show it, for around $140.

 Moving on, there’s a reason why the coffee tastes so great.
 This machine creates and explicitly uses water at very specific temperatures, in the 5-15 degree below boiling range.
 Most automatic coffee makers are 10-30 degrees further below that.
 This temperature is I guess scientifically backed as the ideal brewing point for coffee.